 Native to China.
 Grows to 6–12 ft. high and 6 ft. wide, with erect stems that branch only slight...

 Grows 2 ft. tall, 3 ft. wide.
-Single white flowers with ruffled edges cover dense foliage in late spri...
+Dense foliage and single rose pink flowers with ruffled edges.
+Late spri...

 This vine grows to 15 ft. or more, with heart-shaped, 2–6-in.-long leaves.
 Blooms in summer.
 Clu...